crodier/software-blog/_posts/2023-09-22-message-formats.md

 ### Output
 The message has now grown due to the GZIP headers size.
-We have now spent CPU compressing but the message is larger!
+We have now spent CPU compressing but the message is... larger!
 ```
 Original Size: 60 bytes
 Compressed Size: 70 bytes